kabisa/postgresdb-operator/README.md

 # postgresdb-operator

-This is an operator build with Operator Framework Ansible.
+This is an operator built with [Operator Framework](https://github.com/operator-framework/operator-sdk) Ansible.
+[Guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/ansible/user-guide.md)
-Its goal is to manage database resources within a Postgres deployment.
+Its goal is to manage database resources with `kubectl` within a Postgres deployment.
+Specifically to allow databases to be deployed from pipeline and set up users, grants and backups etc.
 It expects Postgres to be running already.

 What does/can it manage: